Automunge/AutoMunge/README.md

 * validation1: a set of training data carved out from the train set that is intended for use in hyperparameter tuning of a downstream model.

-* validationID1: the set of ID values coresponding to the np_validation1 set
+* validationID1: the set of ID values coresponding to the validation1 set

-* validationlabels1: the set of labels coresponding to the np_validation1 set
+* validationlabels1: the set of labels coresponding to the validation1 set

 * validation2: the set of training data carved out from the train set that is intended for the final validation of a downstream model (this set should not be applied extensively for hyperparameter tuning).

-* validationID2: the set of ID values coresponding to the np_validation2 set.
+* validationID2: the set of ID values coresponding to the validation2 set.

-* validationlabels2: the set of labels coresponding to the np_validation2 set
+* validationlabels2: the set of labels coresponding to the validation2 set

-* test: the set of features, consistently encoded and normalized as the training data, that can be used to generate predictions from a downstream model trained with np_train.
+* test: the set of features, consistently encoded and normalized as the training data, that can be used to generate predictions from a downstream model trained with train.
 Note that if no test data is available during initial address this processing will take place in the postmunge(.) function.

-* testID: the set of ID values coresponding to the np_test set.
+* testID: the set of ID values coresponding to the test set.

 * testlabels: a set of numerically encoded labels corresponding to the test set if a label column was passed.
 Note that the function